-Again, one individual was found eroding out of the sand at East Beach (Cleghorn 1994).
-The individual was in a flexed position within a burial pit and designated as part of SIHP 50-80-06-528.
-A coffin burial was found near the historic burial identified during earlier work by Gunness (1984) (Dye 1995).
+A single individual was found eroding out of the sand at East Beach (Cleghorn 1994).
+The individual was in a flexed position within a burial pit and was designated as part of SIHP 50-80-06-528.
+Dye (1995) reported that a coffin burial was found near the historic burial identified during earlier work by Gunness (1984).
 It was posited that the two burials are related and associated with the LCA parcel belonging to Kaneakalau (Dye 1995).
 Another burial was later identified eroding from the sand on the south side of East Beach (Dye 1996a).
 It consisted of one individual in a burial pit with no grave goods.
 The burial was designated as SIHP 50-80-06-5371.

-A few previous studies have been conducted at Kualoa Ranch in the vicinity of Kamehameha Highway.
+A few studies have been conducted at Kualoa Ranch in the vicinity of Kamehameha Highway.
 The first was an archaeological reconnaissance between Moli'i Pond and the highway (Hammatt 1985).
 The project site was previously graded and no surface archaeological remains were observed.
 Subsequent archaeological monitoring for another project identified a human burial and cultural deposit at Kualoa Ranch along Kamehameha Highway (Spear 1996, Dye 1996b).
 The remains were left in place at "approximately 400 feet [on the] Ka'a'awa side of the old sugar mill" near telephone pole #179 (Spear 1996:1).
 The burial was designated as SIHP 50-80-06-5376.
 A basalt awl and fragmented human remains were encountered in other excavations.
-An archaeological assessment was completed for a telecommunications facility just mauka of the highway across the street from Kualoa Regional Park (Cleghorn et al. 2002).
-There were no findings.
+An archaeological survey was completed for a telecommunications facility just mauka of the highway across the street from Kualoa Regional Park (Cleghorn et al. 2002).
+The negative findings were reported as an archaeological assessment.
 Archaeological monitoring was conducted for a telecommunications facility at Kaoia Point, mauka of the highway (Hamano and Cleghorn 2003).
 SIHP 50-80-06-6515 was recorded, consisting of a human burial and two charcoal concentrations.
 The human remains were left in place.
 Finally, a historic properties assessment was completed for a proposed cell antenna at Kualoa Ranch, just mauka of the highway in the vicinity of the paintball field (Dye and Jourdane 2007).
 The project area was located in a previously disturbed area with no surface archaeological remains.